Kezyma/Root-Builder/readme.md

 #### backup (default: true)
 If enabled, on the first build being run, the contents of the game folder will be backed up.
 This is ideal if you have a fresh game installation or are confident that you do not plan on changing files in the game folder manually.

-If disabled, RootBuilder will try to identify any conflicts between your installed mods and the game folder and back only those conflicts up.
+If disabled, Root Builder will try to identify any conflicts between your installed mods and the game folder and back only those conflicts up.

 If disabled, any existing backup will be deleted on the next clear.